ykunisato/ccp-lab-j/README.md

 3. Type the following code to pull a Docker container.
 Change the "password" and "name_of_container" as you like.

 ```
-docker run -e PASSWORD=password -p 8787:8787 -v $PWD:/home/rstudio -d --name name_of_container ykunisato/ccp-lab-r
+docker run -d --name notebook -v `pwd`:/home/jovyan/work -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes ykunisato/notebook start-notebook.sh --NotebookApp.token="token that you set"
 ```

-4. Open the web browser and type "http://localhost:8787/" in the URL bar.
+4. Open the web browser and type "http://localhost:8888/" in the URL bar.

-5. You will see the Rstudio on the web browser.
-Type rstudio in ID column and password that you set in password column.
+5. You will see the JupyterLab on the web browser.
+Type JupyterLab in token that you set.